 - Interviews with current staff and students

 - Information and interviews regarding community and social initiatives that have sprung out of UWC

 Feel free to print our logos in your publication, but remember to consult our brand guidelines for appropriate usage.
 All of our photos are suitable for commercial publication, and those featured have given permission for use.
 However, in all cases where the photographer is named, please credit the photographer as follows: ‘Image credit: David Davidson Photography’.
 Other photos available on request.

 Who We Are

 UWC (United World Colleges) is a global movement that makes education a force to unite people, nations and cultures for peace and a sustainable future.
-UWC has a network of 18 international schools on four continents, with volunteer-run national committees in more than 150 countries.
-Today, 10,786 students from over 160 countries attend UWC schools (2019 data).
+UWC has a network of 18 international schools on four continents, with volunteer-run national committees in more than 150 countries and territories.
+Today, 11,647 students from over 155 countries attend UWC schools*.

 Admission to a UWC school is independent of socio-economic means, with over 80% of IBDP students selected by a UWC national committee receiving full or partial financial support.

-Since the foundation of the first UWC college in 1962, UWC has inspired a network of almost 60,000 alumni worldwide, who remain engaged with the UWC movement and committed to creating a more sustainable and peaceful world.
+Since the foundation of the first UWC college in 1962, UWC has inspired a network of more than 60,000 alumni worldwide, who remain engaged with the UWC movement and committed to creating a more sustainable and peaceful world.

 Check our History page to learn more about UWC and how it came about.